 While that guy and I had tremendous chemistry, his heart was in a different place and not ready for a relationship.
 He was also unhealthy, frequently drinking and drugging.
 Eventually, he was honest about his intentions when I confronted him about our situation, and we stopped rendezvousing when I met someone else.

 I still see him from time to time at our mutual friend’s parties, and we’re on good terms.
-He cleaned up and moved out of state years ago, while I stayed near our old stomping grounds, which allowed me to meet my partner of four years and counting.
+He cleaned up and moved out of state years ago, while I stayed near our old stomping grounds, which allowed me to meet my partner of six years and counting.
 He still cracks me up, though, and we can still chat for hours, but with timing and our lack of compatibility, it wasn’t supposed to work ‘til death do us part.
 But thanks to our past, I can tell this story so others will less likely to fall into a similar trap.